Career Planning

 Cons of Trade School

 College graduates make more money in a lifetime.
 While skilled workers earn great salaries, especially starting out in their careers, college graduates earn more money in the long run.
 According to Forbes, college graduates with bachelor’s degree earn approximately $2.8 million in their lifetime, while students with an associate degree (we will use this degree type to compare to a trade school education) earn $2 million in a lifetime.
 The moral is the more formal education you receive, the more money you will earn in your lifetime.
 Holistic educational training is not part of the trade school curriculum.
-College students receive broad learning experiences in subjects and areas like English, science, communication, etc. Many vocational programs do not offer this holistic type of education.
+College students receive broad learning experiences in subjects like English, science, communication, etc. Many vocational programs do not offer this holistic type of education.
 You will not have the college student-life experience.
 Vocational and trade school programs do not offer robust student life programs.

 Are trade schools worth it?